Volt Europa: Romania

 Volt Romania (Volt România) is Volt's registered political party in Romania.
 It was registered in February 2021, the 15th registered national party of Volt Europa.
 The group has been active in the country since 2017, participating in initiatives against attacks on the rule of law and mobilising the diaspora to participate in the elections.

 Slovakia

 The chairs of Volt Slovakia (Volt Slovensko) are Lucia Kleštincová and Rick Zedník.
 The party held its founding party conference on 3 February 2024.
 It has more female than male members.

 Slovenia

-Volt Slovenia is currently led by Sven Franck.
-On 13 November 2025, it announced its intention to register as an official party in order to run in upcoming national and local elections.
+On 13 November 2025, Volt Slovenia announced its intention to register as an official party.
+It was officially established in April 2026, with Borja Ranzinger serving as its co-chair.